Local News Links:... .........................

 Winnipeg Tribune, December 15, 1943

-After the war, he and wife Zena opened Haynes Chicken Shack at 257 Lulu Street which became a popular musical hot spot.
+In 1952, he and his wife Zena opened Haynes Chicken Shack at 257 Lulu Street, which became a popular musical hot spot.
 The likes of Billy Daniels, Oscar Peterson and Harry Belafonte visited, some multiple times, for late night jam sessions.

-The Haynes' were cornerstones in the local Black community and this building was a focus for many of their activities.
-(You can read more about them in the links below.)
+The Haynes were cornerstones in the local Black community, and this building was a focus for many of their activities.
+(You can read more about Haynes and the restaurant them in the links below.)

 Zena died in 1990 and Percy in 1992.
-The business was sold to long-time employees and lasted until 1998.
+The business was then sold to long-time employees who ran it until 1998.

 November 7, 1952, Winnipeg Free Press

-I have always been critical of some heritage advocates / groups / city officials for putting an inordinate amount of time, energy and money into telling the history of a small number of buildings in a small number of neighbourhoods over and over and over again whilst ignoring people, places and events in the rest of the city.
+I have always been critical of heritage advocates and the city for putting an inordinate amount of time and money into telling the history of a small number of buildings in a small number of neighbourhoods over and over again, whilst ignoring those in large sections of the city.
 This building is a perfect example.

-Over the past decade I have written a number of columns and blog posts about the city's Black community and I think I am within reason by saying this was one of the city's more important Black community hubs.
-Sadly, it is outside the zone of interest and its history was never documented - something that if done decades ago may have prevented it from getting to the situation it is in today.
+Over the past decade, I have written a number of columns and blog posts about the city's Black community, and I think I can safely say that this was one of that community's more important cultural hubs.
+Sadly, it is outside the "zone of interest" for heritage advocates and its history was never documented.
+If this had been done decades ago, it might have prevented the building from being in the condition it is in today.

-It is too late to save 257 Lulu Street, but there are many buildings out there with rich tales to tell, including the Craig Block, another Black community hub which sits unrecognized on Main Street.
+It appears that it is too late to save 257 Lulu Street, but there are many buildings out there with rich tales to tell, including the Craig Block, another Black community hub which sits unrecognized on Main Street.

 My writings about Haynes and 257 Lulu Street: